Israel Land Authority: History

 "The Basic Law: Israel Lands" establishes the principle that Israel Lands are nationally owned, and they can only be leased, not sold.
 Thus, land buyers are granted only lessee's rights, formally not full ownership rights.
 Based on this law and several other laws, the Israel Land Administration was created in 1960.
-It's an organization supervising the proper use of lands in the public domain and managing some 93% of Israeli lands.
+It is an organization supervising the proper use of lands in the public domain and managing some 93% of Israeli lands.

 Starting from the beginning of the 2000s there has been an ongoing debate including governmental officials whether different issues arising from the national ownership of the land can be solved.
 On July 12, 2003 and on February 4, 2004 the Constitution, Law, and Justice Committee met as the committee for the Constitution by Broad Consensus to discuss this problem.

 Debate

-Several academic experts have challenged the necessity to keep 93% of public lands owned by the state, Professor Hanoch Dagan of Tel Aviv University and Professor Rachelle Alterman of Technion - Israel Institute of Technology among them.
+Several academic experts have challenged the necessity to keep 93% to 94% of public lands owned by the state, Professor Hanoch Dagan of Tel Aviv University and Professor Rachelle Alterman of Technion - Israel Institute of Technology among them.
 They noted that the law allows certain exceptions to the prohibition on selling state lands and suggested that there is no need in changing (constitutional) basic laws – these exceptions could be broadened by ordinary legislation.

-According to Professor Joshua Weisman of the Hebrew University of Jerusalem a leaser's rights are equal to that of the owner.
+in 2013, on an Israeli government constitutional law explainer website, arguments by Professor Joshua Weisman of the Hebrew University of Jerusalem were presented, explaining that a lessee's rights are equal to that of the owner.
 This is because: